yewstack/yew/README.md

     $ cargo web start

-Also you need a target to your Rust compiler for generating web outputs.
+Also, you need a target to your Rust compiler for generating web outputs.
 By default cargo-web uses `asmjs-unknown-emscripten`.
 If you haven't one install it with:

     $ rustup target add asmjs-unknown-emscripten